CrunchyData/postgres-operator/docs/content/_index.md

 # Supported Platforms

-The Crunchy PostgreSQL Operator is tested on the following Platforms:
+PGO, the Postgres Operator, is Kubernetes-native and maintains backwards compatibility to Kubernetes 1.11 and is tested is tested against the following
+platforms:

 - Kubernetes 1.13+
 - OpenShift 3.11+
 - Google Kubernetes Engine (GKE), including Anthos
 - Amazon EKS
+- Microsoft AKS
-- VMware Enterprise PKS 1.3+
+- VMware Tanzu

+This list only includes the platforms that the Postgres Operator is specifically tested on as part of the release process: PGO works on other Kubernetes distributions as well.

 ## Storage

-The Crunchy PostgreSQL Operator is tested with a variety of different types of Kubernetes storage and Storage Classes, including:
+PGO, the Postgres Operator, is tested with a variety of different types of Kubernetes storage and Storage Classes, as well as hostPath and NFS.

-- Rook
-- StorageOS
-- Google Compute Engine persistent volumes
-- NFS
-- HostPath

-and more.
-We have had reports of people using the PostgreSQL Operator with other [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) as well.

-We know there are a variety of different types of [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) available for Kubernetes and we do our best to test each one, but due to the breadth of this area we are unable to verify PostgreSQL Operator functionality in each one.
+We know there are a variety of different types of [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) available for Kubernetes and we do our best to test each one, but due to the breadth of this area we are unable to verify Postgres Operator functionality in each one.
 With that said, the PostgreSQL Operator is designed to be storage class agnostic and has been demonstrated to work with additional Storage Classes.
-Storage is a rapidly evolving field in Kubernetes and we will continue to adapt the PostgreSQL Operator to modern Kubernetes storage standards.